gofynd/fdk-client-swift/documentation/application/POSCART.md

 | body | RewardPointRequest | yes | Request body |

-Applies user’s reward points to the cart.
+Use this API to redeem a fixed no. of reward points by applying it to the cart.

 *Returned Response:*